 The Department for Transport (DfT) has commissioned the ORR to undertake a stakeholder survey about the impact and effectiveness of the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).

 For holders of EU passenger licences we updated their GB Statement of National Regulatory Provisions (SNRP) as well as their station licences on 3 December 2019.
 On 24 June 2020 we also updated those operators who just hold station licences too.
-For operators who provide traction only services, we have as yet not modified their SNRPs.
+For operators who provide traction only services, we have now modified their SNRPs.

 Consultation to revise the Accessible Travel Policy (ATP) Guidance.
 This aims to improve the availability of accessible vehicles for use by disabled passengers during rail disruption, and to ensure passengers know where accessible buses and coaches will be operated.